 Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

-Ketosis is defined as a state in which our blood contains an increased concentration of ketone bodies, namely acetone, acetoacetate, and beta-hydroxybutyrate.
+Ketosis is a state in which our blood contains an increased concentration of ketone bodies, namely acetone, acetoacetate, and beta-hydroxybutyrate.

-For example, in people with diabetes mellitus or alcohol-related disorders, ketosis is an unwanted state, usually accompanied by other metabolic disarrangements that signal a failure from the body to properly adapt to a determined metabolic state.
+For example, in people with diabetes mellitus or alcohol-related disorders, ketosis is a dangerous state, usually accompanied by other metabolic disarrangements that signal a failure from the body to properly adapt to a determined metabolic state.
 This usually occurs in the context of underlying infections or other health problems that destabilize the way the body deals with nutrients and energy.

 On the contrary, nutritional ketosis is considered a physiological response to the diet, meaning a normal way to adapt to an environmental stimulus.
-Other cases of physiological ketosis or hyperketonemia (high blood ketone levels) include pregnancy, fasting, and the early years of life.
+While fasting and the early years of life may involve physiological ketosis, pregnancy is a condition where ketone levels might be carefully monitored, as excessive ketones can be concerning.
+Pregnant women should consult with healthcare providers before making significant dietary changes.
 In these scenarios, the concentration and ratio of ketone bodies are different from that of pathological causes of hyperketonemia.
 (1)

 Ketosis Symptoms: the Bridge Between Experience and Science